-Choose from salon services, skin and nail care, and massages at the resort’s spa.
+Choose from salon services, skin and nail care, and massages at the spa.
 Can’t pick one?
 Try the Spa Sampler: an express facial, Swedish massage and your choice of treatment.
 The spa, along with an indoor pool, whirlpool, sauna and steam rooms, is located in the Wellness Center.
 Outside its doors are four lighted tennis courts.
 Bring your racquet, or take a swing at pickleball, which is a mashup of tennis, badminton and table tennis, where you and up to three more players use paddles to bat something akin to a wiffle ball over a net.

-Follow West Lake Road to the opposite end of the resort, where you’ll find access to the Buffalo Creek Park Trail System.
+Follow West Lake Road to the opposite end of the grounds, where you’ll find access to the Buffalo Creek Park Trail System.
 Mountain bike or hike its 5 miles of trails, showcasing Hickory Nut Gorge’s rock outcrops, waterfalls and other beautiful sights.

 Lake Lure Flowering Bridge crosses the Rocky Broad River, Lake Lure’s main tributary.
 The 155-foot bridge is nearly 100 years old and was retired in 2011, when an adjacent replacement was built.
 Enjoy the fruits of this all-volunteer effort by wandering through the different flower beds, including one dedicated to the state wildflower of the year.
 It’s open year-round and hosts special events.

-You may uncover some courage when you sail through the forest on Canopy Ridge Farm’s 90-minute zip line tour.
-TripAdvisor.com reviewers ranked it the No. 1 Lake Lure activity.
-There are several zip lines, including the speedy 1,000-foot Zip Zilla, and kayak tours.
+You might uncover some courage when you sail through the forest on Canopy Ridge Farm’s 90-minute zip line tour.
+There are several zip lines, including the speedy 1,000-foot ZipZilla, and visitors can zip line rain or shine.

-Historic downtown Hendersonville is off Interstate 26 and a short drive from the resort.
-Stroll 16 blocks of galleries, restaurants and 120 unique stores, including the venerable Mast General Store and its candy-filled barrels.
+Historic downtown Hendersonville is off Interstate 26 and a short drive from the grounds.
+Stroll 16 blocks of galleries, restaurants and 70+ unique stores, including the venerable Mast General Store and its candy-filled barrels.
 Hendersonville is also home to the North Carolina Apple Festival, which is held over Labor Day weekend.
 Continue north to George Vanderbilt’s 250-room Biltmore in Asheville.
 The self-guided tour takes you back a century, explaining life and work at the country’s largest private home and its acres of manicured gardens.
 Afterward, cruise the Blue Ridge Parkway to Milepost 305 and Grandfather Mountain.
 Explore the wildlife exhibits, nature museum, hiking trails and picnic areas there before crossing the Mile High Swinging Bridge.